-For designated and qualifying fair value hedges, the change in the fair value of a hedge derivative is recognised in the income statement in "Gains less losses arising from trading securities".
-The change in the fair value of the hedged item attributable to the risk hedged is recorded as part of the carrying value of the hedged item and is also recognised in the income statements in principal transactions in "Gains less losses arising from trading securities".
+For designated and qualifying fair value hedges, the change in the fair value of a hedge derivative is recognised in the Statement of Comprehensive Income in "Gains less losses arising from trading securities".
+The change in the fair value of the hedged item attributable to the risk hedged is recorded as part of the carrying value of the hedged item and is also recognised in the Statement of Comprehensive Incomes in principal transactions in "Gains less losses arising from trading securities and derivatives".

 If the hedging instrument expires or is sold, terminated or exercised, or where the hedge no longer meets the criteria for hedge accounting, the hedge relationship is terminated.
 For hedged items recorded at amortised cost, using the effective interest rate method, the difference between the carrying value of the hedged item on termination and the face value is amortised over the remaining term of the original hedge.
-If the hedged item is derecognised, the unamortised fair value adjustment is recognised immediately in the income statement.
+If the hedged item is derecognised, the unamortised fair value adjustment is recognised immediately in the Statement of Comprehensive